s3v1/odroid-hc2/odroid-hc2/JENKINS.md

  [Jenkins](https://www.jenkins.io/) is a nice server for devops/CI/CD automation.

-## Pre-requisites for Jenkins
+## Prerequisites

+We assume the OS is installed according to the [Armbian](./ARMBIAN.md) guide.

-You install this first
+Then install this first

-    sudo apt install openjdk-11-jdk-headless -y
+    sudo apt install openjdk-17-jdk-headless -y

 ## Install Jenkins